sandeshkharat87/BangleDefect/README.md

 # BangleDefect
 Using machine learning detect "Defect in Bangle Production"

-`
-Creted machine learning model to detect bangle production defect using YOLOV8 Dataset is downloaded from Kaggle
+Creted machine learning model to detect bangle production defect using YOLOV8.
+Dataset is downloaded from Kaggle.
 Image is annotated using makesense.ai
-`

 Downlod Model File from this Google Drive Link [https://drive.google.com/file/d/1YuzogmTjgnKudR2JvqQ6yvBPXpI81BAB/view?usp=sharing]

 > How to run file